ezzini/AraSentEval/index.md

     *   **Content Preservation**: Semantic similarity will be measured using BERTScore (Zhang et al., 2019) between the input and output sentences.
     *   **Fluency**: Perplexity score calculated using a large Arabic language model.

-### Subtask 2: Arabic Dialect Sentiment Analysis
-*   **Input**: An Arabic sentence written in a specific dialect.
-*   **Output**: A sentiment label from the set {positive, negative, neutral}.
-*   **Evaluation**: Systems will be evaluated using standard classification metrics.
-    *   **Primary Metric**: Macro F1-Score, to account for any potential class imbalance.
-    *   **Secondary Metrics**: Overall accuracy, as well as precision, recall, and F1-score for each class.

 ## 5. Pilot Run Details
 We conducted an internal pilot run for both subtasks to validate the datasets and evaluation methodology.
-For Subtask 1, the dataset was benchmarked using several state-of-the-art Large Language Models, including AceGPT, JAIS, and Llama-3.
+For Subtask 1, an initial version of the dataset was verified in a recently organized shared task at RANLP '2025.
+For Subtask 2, the dataset was benchmarked using several state-of-the-art Large Language Models, including AceGPT, JAIS, and Llama-3.
 These models were evaluated in various settings (zero-shot, few-shot, and fine-tuning), confirming the dataset's quality and the task's feasibility.
 The pilot also highlighted the necessity of combining automatic metrics with human judgment for a fair assessment of NLG quality.
-For Subtask 2, an initial version of the dataset was verified in a recently organized shared task at RANLP '2025.

 ## 6. Tentative Timeline
 We will adhere to the tentative timeline proposed by the OSACT7 organizers.

-*   **December 15, 2025**: Release of training, dev data, and evaluation scripts.
+*   **January 01, 2026**: Release of training, dev data, and evaluation scripts.
 *   **February 10, 2026**: Registration deadline and release of test data.
 *   **February 17, 2026**: End of evaluation cycle (test set submission closes).
 *   **February 24, 2026**: Final results released.